Code of Conduct Incident Reporting Guidelines

 In rare cases, the CoC committee may suspend a community member.
-In such cases, the Executive Council and Carpentries Staff will be informed in order to prevent future harm to the community, and the Carpentries Staff Immediate Response Checklist will be employed.
+In such cases, the Executive Council and Carpentries Core Team will be informed in order to prevent future harm to the community, and The Carpentries Core Team Immediate Response Checklist will be employed.

 The Code of Conduct committee may determine that a public statement should be made about the incident and/or the action taken.
 If that is the case, the identities of all reporters and reportees will remain confidential unless those individuals instruct the CoC committee otherwise.